IBM/build-custom-stt-model-with-diarization/README.md

 ### 3. Add the Credentials to the Application

-- In the repo parent folder, open the **credentials1.json** file and paste the credentials copied in [step 2](#2-create-watson-speech-to-text-service) and finally save the file.
+- In the repo parent folder, open the **credentials1.json** file and paste the credentials copied in [step 2](#2-create-watson-speech-to-text-service) and save the file.

-- In the repo parent folder, copy and paste the **credentials.json** file created in [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
-This will connect the application to the same Cloud Object Storage Bucket which was created in the first code pattern of the series.
+- In the [previous code pattern](https://github.com/IBM/convert-video-to-audio) cloned repo, you will have updated **credentials.json** file with cloud object storage credentials.
+Copy that file and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).

 ### 4. Deploy the Application